-If you’re an artist and have work that we might consider for the Summer 2017 issue, on the theme “Claim,” we’d love to know about it.
-Please familiarize yourself with our publication, then send us the following by July 5, 2017:
+The cover of our Summer 2017 issue, Claim, is a photograph by David Falconer, which accompanies the article "A City's Lifeblood."
+If you're an artist and have work that we might consider for the Fall/Winter 2017 issue, on the theme "Harm," we'd love to know about it.
+Please familiarize yourself with our publication, then send us the following by October 16, 2017:

 - A high-resolution digital image (300 dpi at 8" x 10"; scans or photographs, JPEG or TIFF)